vukbgit/simplex/README.md

 Into this folder the classes are arranged as the typical application, by business domain logic (i.e. the _News_ folder for all classes related to news, the _Customer_ folder, etc).
 But also every other file with different purpose (configuration files, html templates, SASS files...) should follow this logic; so there is no grouping by function first (a top _config_ folder, a top _views_ folder, etc.), but instead by namespace/business logic first (so _/News/config_ and _News/templates_ folders).

-This is because typically application developement proceeds by domain logic: adding the News functionality means adding at least a News class, some News configuration (routes and DI container definitions) and some News views (HTML templates for backend and frontend); if all of these files are scattered through local folder subfolders I find it harder to develope,  mantain and "clone" functionalities to be used as draft for new ones
+This is because typically application development proceeds by domain logic: adding the News functionality means adding at least a News class, some News configuration (routes and DI container definitions) and some News views (HTML templates for backend and frontend); if all of these files are scattered through local folder subfolders I find it harder to develope,  mantain and "clone" functionalities to be used as draft for new ones

 So here are folders and files as installed from Simplex, from the installation root folder:

 * __private__: all files that CANNOT be directly accessed by browser
     * __local__: files developed for the application
         * __simplex__: top level namespace folder for application files, every class defined inside has base namespace _Simplex\Local_
+            * __Backend__: frontend namespace draft folder
+            * __Frontend__: frontend namespace draft folder
             * __bin__: created at installation time for useful bash scripts
                 * __composer.sh__: allows to use composer with a PHP version different from the system default one used by the PHP CLI application, useful on a system with multiple PHP versions installed; it's a good idea to soft link it into root
             * __config__: configuration files for whole application to be customized